 Doppler Labs made the most of the extra time to help listeners make the most out of the Here One.
 Alongside the news of the delay, the company announced partnerships with a slew of companies and organizations including the Cleveland Cavaliers, Coachella, JetBlue, the New York Mets, and the New York Philharmonic.

 At a museum, for example, visitors could not only select their choice of music while they explore, but also listen to location-based commentary as they come to various exhibits, all while carrying on conversations with those around them.
 Through the partnership with the New York Philharmonic, on the other hand, users could listen to commentary discussing the music’s composer while still enjoying the music and the room’s acoustics.

 Turning to sports, fans watching the latest Cavaliers game at the Quicken Loans Arena will be able to filter out crowd noise while listening to commentary, bringing the best parts of watching games from home into the arena.
-The New York Mets partnership works the same way, bringing commentary, stats, and more without the need to haul an AM radio to the game.
+The Mets partnership works the same way, bringing commentary, stats, and more without the need to haul an AM radio to the game.

 The Doppler Labs Here One will sell for $300.
 For more information, see the company’s website.

 Article originally published on 11-22-2016.
 Updated on 01-25-2016 by Kris Wouk: Added news that the Here One will begin shipping on February 21.